sf-wdi-19-20/WDI21staging/OOP/readme.md

 var smellsNice = Rose.smellsPretty //true
 ```

 If we wanted to create yet ANOTHER flower, all we have to do is call our function just like we did above.
-This time, lets make an oject called `Lily`.
+This time, lets make an object called `Lily`.

 ```javascript
 var Lily = new flower();